Unresolved sideband photon recoil spectroscopy of molecular ions: Simulations of unresolved photon recoil spectra

 \subsubsection{Simulation of motional population spectra}

-Scanning the laser frequency $\omega_L$ across the resonance of the target ion transition for a fixed interaction time leads to what we name the motional population spectra.
-In Fig. \ref{dummy2}, we present such spectra for $I_L= 6.54 \times 10^{-6} I_{sat}^t$ and for spectroscopy times $\tau_{spec}=\SI{1.3}{\milli\second}$ and 5.3 ms ($\tau_{scaled}$ = 2.23 and 9.10).
+Scanning the laser frequency $\omega_L$ across the resonance of the target ion transition for a fixed $\tau_{\text{spec}}$ leads to what we name the motional population spectra.
+In Fig. \ref{dummy2}, we present such spectra for $I_L= 6.54 \times 10^{-6} I_{sat}^t$ and for spectroscopy times $\tau_{\text{spec}}=\SI{1.3}{\milli\second}$ and 5.3 ms ($\tau_{\text{scaled}}^t$ = 2.23 and 9.10).
 For these parameters, one clearly sees the effect of population depletion of the lower excited motional states around the resonance due to the effective motional state spreading.
-Only for the weakly populated states, a normal spectral response with a width reflecting the natural linewidth of the transition is observed.
-For PRS one has, however, to be aware that the motional spectra presented in Fig. \ref{dummy2} will not be read out individually by the readout procedure (steps iii) and iv)) reported previously.
+A normal spectral response with a width reflecting the natural linewidth of the transition is observed only for the weakly populated states.
+For PRS one has, however, to be aware that the motional spectra presented in Fig. \ref{dummy2} will not be read out individually by the readout procedure (steps (iii) and (iv)) reported previously.
 This readout signal is instead an intricate combination of contributions from each of the motional population spectra, as will be discussed in the following sub-section.